ONLYOFFICE/docspace-api-sdk-typescript/docs/SettingsCommonSettingsApi.md

 const configuration = new Configuration();
 const apiInstance = new SettingsCommonSettingsApi(configuration);

-let id: number; //The ID of the portal theme to delete. (optional) (default to undefined)
+let id: number; //The ID of the portal theme to delete. (default to undefined)

 const { status, data } = await apiInstance.deletePortalColorTheme(
     id